Troubleshooting and diagnostics

 • Alarm type: output_queues_filling

 • Alarm text: Correlator output queues are filling.
-If this alarm is being regularly raised, there is a chance that Cumulocity IoT is not able to process the requests at the rate the correlator is sending them.
+If this alarm is being regularly raised, there is a chance that Cumulocity is not able to process the requests at the rate the correlator is sending them.
 Slowest receiver name: <name>, Slowest receiver queue size: <size>, Slowest context name: <name>, Slowest context queue size: <size>.

 • Alarm severity: WARNING